-The impacts identified in Table 9-1 above will result in 558.09 linear feet of temporary stream impact and zero linear feet of permanent impact within Segment 8.
-The Certificate Holders have obtained a wetland permit from and are continuing to coordinate with the USACE to ensure that all Project construction will be in compliance with the requirements of Permit NAN-2009-01089-M4 and all approved permit modifications.
+The impacts identified in Table 9-1 will result in approximately 1,650 linear feet of temporary stream impact and 132 linear feet of permanent impact within Segment 11.
+The Certificate Holders have obtained a wetland permit from, and are continuing to coordinate with, USACE to ensure that all Project construction will be in compliance with the requirements of Permit NAN-2009-01089-M5 and NYSDPS Section 401 Water Quality Certification as well as all approved permit modifications.
 Documentation of the coordination with the USACE is included in Appendix A.

 In addition to the minor and temporary direct impacts to streams identified above, ground disturbance from construction activities would result in increased potential for indirect impacts associated with erosion and sedimentation.
-Runoff on construction sites will be managed in accordance with the requirements for erosion and sedimentation controls as outlined in Section 6 of this EM&CP and in accordance with the SWPPP provided in Appendix G. Additionally, the use of HDD has the potential for inadvertent return (i.e., leaks of HDD drilling fluid) that could cause drilling fluid to become suspended or dispersed and could impact water quality.
+Runoff on construction sites will be managed in accordance with the requirements for erosion and sedimentation controls as outlined in Section 6.0 of this EM&CP and in accordance with the SWPPP provided in Appendix G. Additionally, the use of HDD has the potential for inadvertent return (i.e., leaks of HDD drilling fluid) that could cause drilling fluid to become suspended or dispersed and could impact water quality.
 An Inadvertent Release and Recovery Plan (Appendix J) has been developed that addresses the potential release of drilling fluid.